 - Place a strainer over a container with a spout or a large measuring cup.
 Pour the batter through the strainer and into the measuring cup.
 Discard any solids left in the strainer and set batter aside to rest while you pre-heat the pan.

 - Place a 6-cup popover pan into the preheated oven for 10 minutes.

 - **You can also use a 6 or 12 cup muffin tin instead of a popover pan.
 Place the muffin tin on a baking sheet and preheat the muffin tin on top of the baking sheet.
 Divide the batter between the muffin cups, filling the muffin cups to the top.
 Fill any empty muffin cups half full with water.
 Baking time should be the same as for a popover pan, but check a few minutes early, just in case.

 - When pan is preheated after 10 minutes, remove from oven and spray with cooking spray.
 Pour batter into the hot popover cups, filling about 1/2 way full. *For muffin tins, you could fill up to 2/3 full.

 - Place into oven and bake for 25 minutes. *Do not open the oven until 25 minutes!
 Rotate the pan front to back in the oven and continue baking for an additional 22 minutes or until golden brown.

-- Remove from oven and carefully remove the popovers to a cooling rack while still hot. *If you like, you can brush with softened butter while still hot, or a garlic and/or herb butter.
+- Remove from oven and carefully remove the popovers to a cooling rack while still hot. *If you like, you can brush with softened butter while still hot, or with garlic and/or herb butter.